shipeng-yan/shipeng-yan.github.io/index.md

 ## Lastest News
 * 2025: Received 7 revision requests from **UTD journals**
-* 2025: Nominated to be Deputy Editor for Management and Organization Review
+* 2025: Nominated as Deputy Editor for Management and Organization Review
 * 2024: Received 5 revision requests from **UTD journals**
 * 2023: Received 2 revision requests from **UTD journals**
 * 2023: Received Emerging Scholar Award from Org and Natural Environment Division of AOM
-* 2023: Nominated to be Senior Editor for Management and Organization Review
+* 2023: Nominated as Senior Editor for Management and Organization Review

 ## Education
 * PhD in Management (2016), IESE Business School